traceforce/terraform-provider-traceforce/docs/resources/datalake.md

 - `name` (String) Name of the datalake.
 This value must be unique within a project.
 - `project_id` (String) ID of the project this datalake belongs to.
 - `region` (String) Datalake region.
 - `type` (String) Type of datalake.
-Currently supported: BigQuery.
+Currently supported: bigquery.

 ### Read-Only

 - `created_at` (String) Date and time the datalake was created
 - `id` (String) System generated ID of the datalake
 - `status` (String) Status of the datalake.
-Valid values: Pending, Waiting for User Input, Ready.
+Valid values: pending, deployed, ready, failed.
 - `updated_at` (String) Date and time the datalake was last updated